numlinalg/RLinearAlgebra.jl/docs/src/dev/styleguide.md

     - Be concise
     - Prefer lists over long sentences
     - Use numbers when describing an ordered set of ideas
-    - Use bullets when these is no specific order
+    - Use bullets when there is no specific order

 ### Docstrings
     - Every new **function** and **data structure** needs to have a docstring